This love has taken its toll on me

 - Stuff Blowing Up: "Payphone".

 - Vocal Evolution: Adam's voice has gotten a lot higher than it used to be.
+Compare "Harder to Breathe" with "Sugar", and you'll notice a very massive difference.

 - What Happened to the Mouse??: The fate of the woman in the "Payphone" music video that escaped with Levine is never found out.
 Presumably, she was either arrested by the police or made it out OK.